August 31–September 6-Birthdays

 Omar Rodriguez-Lopez 9/1/1975

 Omar Alfredo Rodríguez-López is an American guitarist, songwriter, producer, and filmmaker.
-Furthermore, he’s also the guitarist and the bandleader of The Mars Volta from 2001 until their breakup in 2012.
+Also, he’s the guitarist and the bandleader of The Mars Volta from 2001 until their breakup in 2012.

 Billy Preston – 9/2/1946